10 - People Across The Lake (Trunyan, Bali, Indonesia)

 According to Nyoman, this village is notorious for its avaricious inhabitants (I found this out later upon recounting my experience).
 They even hassle other Indonesians.
 Case in point: I was buggered royally on the boat fare, paying the same price for the ten-minute ride I would have from Kedisan (around thirty-five dollars).
 Dum-duh-dum-dumb.
 The local “attendants” in the cemetery also had a donation basket.
 Wonder how they divvy that up?
 My guide later asked for more money claiming he received no share of the boat fee.
 And, like an idiot, I believed him.
 I think it’s safe to say they exploit foreigners’ preconceived notions regarding funeral rites.
 Naughty, Bali Aga.
 They exploited the shit outta me.
 My fault.
 Do your homework, putz.

 Did my guide tell me the whole truth?
 Was the scene authentic, or did the locals manipulate the setting?
 Let’s leave bodies exposed and strewn about to captivate tourists?
 Does the rain really wash grandpa into the lake, or is he transplanted there to make room?
-I would hope they stay true to tradition, but my Spidey-Sense flared…again.
+I would hope they stay true to tradition, but my Spidey-Sense flared… again.

 I was so disheveled I forgot to shoot video and even failed to photograph the air-freshening Banyan tree.
 I returned to Trunyan, mounted my hog, and got the hell out.
 I felt like part of a conspiracy to commit sacrilege and wanted to separate myself from the crime scene.

 Disappointment.
 That’s the word.
 Should’ve done better.
 I should’ve asked more questions.
 I should’ve returned to Trunyan, day after day, until satisfied.
 I’ve read the Bali Aga don’t appreciate the term “Bali Aga.”
 They prefer Bali Mula.
 Why?
 “Bali Aga” is insulting, akin to “mountain fools” or “hillbilly rednecks.”
 Is this true?
 Dunno, but I should’ve asked.
 I should’ve found a translator and spoke to every person willing to do so.
-Is it true only married people get to rot above ground while spinsters and bachelors go in the dirt?
+Is it true only married people get to rot above ground, while spinsters and bachelors go in the dirt?
 I look back and think, What in the hell was ya thinking?
 You really half-assed that shit.
 I behaved like a dipshit tourist, not a curious sojourner.
 I missed an opportunity.
 I’d miss many more.
 Should’ve, would’ve, could’ve… didn’t.
 “Boo” to the fucking “hoo”, right?
 At least I was there.
 We regret the things we haven’t done, not the things we have.
 I’ll embroider that on my boxers.

 Ahhh, Pah-ree.
 The food.
 The architecture.
 The culture.
 The underground ossuaries.
 I spent five days in Paris during what I dub the standard “American College Student Asshole Tour Of Europe.”
 Je m'appelle gringo.
 The guidebook, “Let’s Go Europe”, recommended a visit to the Paris Catacombs, so I obeyed.
 My feeling at the time was not dissimilar to my experience in Trunyan.
 I remember thinking, Should I be doing this shit?
 Look at the stack of poor bastards.